 Reporting Compliance IssuesIf you suspect that another employee, including management, has violated the Code of Conduct, policies, procedures or any applicable local, state or federal statute, regulation, guideline or law, you should immediately report your concern.
 All reports of suspected violations will be treated in a confidential manner to the extent allowable by law.
 You have several options when seeking assistance with compliance issues:

 Your immediate supervisor or manager should be contacted first, if possible.
 Others in the chain of command can be contacted, if appropriate.

 You should report your concern to the Compliance Officer in the following situations:

-- You do not feel comfortable reporting the concern to your immediate supervisor or manager.
+- You don't feel comfortable reporting the concern to your immediate supervisor or manager.

-- You are not satisfied with management’s response to your compliance concern.
+- You're not satisfied with management’s response to your compliance concern.

-The Compliance Officer should not be used as a substitute for the Department of Human Resources nor should the established chain of command for Human Resource issues be bypassed.
+- The Compliance Officer shouldn't be used as a substitute for the Department of Human Resources nor should the established chain of command for Human Resource issues be bypassed.